iPhone 6 watch. iPhone watch

 • activity monitors, heart rate monitor.

-The device is compatible with ConnectIQ applications, equipped with a battery that allows 10 hours of active use.
+The device is compatible with ConnectIQ applications and is equipped with a battery that allows you to actively use it for 10 hours.

 Pebble Smart Watch Steel

-This smart watch model is very unusual, because it has monochrome display, and they continue our rating, will appeal to somewhat conservative users.
-The stainless steel case is waterproof (up to 50 meters of immersion), the screen is protected by tempered glass, you can choose from a steel or leather strap.
-The rest of the specs look like this:
+This model of smart watch is very unusual, because it has monochrome display, and they continue our rating, will appeal to somewhat conservative users.
+The stainless steel case is waterproof (up to 50 meters of immersion), the screen is protected by tempered glass, and you can choose from a steel or leather strap.
+The rest of the characteristics look like this:

 • monochrome display, backlight, 144x168, 1.26″;